willpower232/TOTPBTF3/README.md

 I have replaced [Google Workbox](https://developers.google.com/web/tools/workbox/modules/workbox-cli) in this project with a dynamic service worker to reduce the effort required to build this project as you no longer need to run `npm run prod` twice.

-This service worker is the missing step required to make this site installable on Android using Chromes "Add To Home screen" feature.
-Unfortunately this app cannot work offline but at least it can integrate with your Android mobile device.
+This service worker is the missing step required to make this site installable on your Android or Apple device.

+Using Chrome on Androids "Add To Home screen" feature that appears when you navigate to your hosted version of this repository, you can access your TOTP codes as if they were in an app on your device.
+Unfortunately this app cannot work offline but at least it can integrate with your mobile device.

+For iOS (as of iOS 11.3 and above), you should be able to open your hosted version in Safari, click on the Share button, and choose "Add to Home Screen".

+There is some desktop capability for PWAs so it may also be possible for you to easily access your codes on a desktop computer (obviously you can also access the website) but this isn't a good idea for your personal security.

 I have included lots of comments in the source of the service worker to allow debugging if it doesn't work right.
 If I have made any errors or am missing potential improvements in using the service worker, please let me know.